 - Cracker Barrel – Cracker Barrel locations prefer overnight campers to arrive near closing time to prevent taking up parking spots, but most will allow you to spend the night.
 Overnight RV parking at Cracker Barrel also offers you the opportunity to…you know…eat breakfast at Cracker Barrel.
 YUM!

-- Kmart – Kmart was the first retailer to offer overnight parking and continue to do so.
+- Kmart – If you can still find one, Kmart was the first retailer to offer overnight parking and continue to do so.
 The store does ask that you contact the manager prior to staying and park away from the main entrances.

 - Highway Rest Areas – Certain highway rest areas allow overnight RV camping.
 The parking spaces are typically located in the semi parking lot.
 If you will be staying overnight, try to park near other semis or RV to reduce the risk of theft.